February 2025

 Angelika Film Center Mosaic

-"Classics in Black and White" features a classic B&W film on the third Monday of each month at 7:00pm.
-On December 16 at 7:00pm is The Thin Man (1934).
+"Classics in Black and White" features a classic B&W film on the third Monday of each month at 4:00pm and 7:00pm.
+On February 17 at 4:00pm and 7:00pm is The Philadelphia Story (George Cukor, 1940).

 Korean Cultural Center